rvbug/neovim/README.md

 ---
 # Future Plans
 * DAP support for Rust
-* Update Neovim 0.10+ since it has support for LSP out-of-the-box.
+* Upgrade to Neovim 0.12 which is released on 30-Mar-26
 ---
 # References
 [Neovim](https://neovim.io/)